Information for Defendants in Sexual Assault Cases

 You will not have to take any HIV test.

 The court can also order a follow-up HIV test.
-However, the antibody test and viral load test should detect any HIV in your body at the time you are first tested.
+But, the antibody test and viral load test should detect any HIV in your body at the time you are first tested.
 So, there may be no medical need for a follow-up test.

-• Why is the "Window Period" so important?
+• Why is the "window period" so important?

-What happens if you test positive for HIV?
+What happens if I test positive for HIV?

 The public health officer who did the HIV tests will explain what your positive test results mean.
 Here are some main points they cover:

-Under the HIV defendant testing law, your HIV test results can only be shared with:
+Under the HIV defendant testing law, your HIV test results can be shared only with:

 The court will not let anyone who knows about your test results tell anyone else.

-Your HIV test results cannot be used as "evidence" against you.
+Your HIV test results cannot be used as evidence against you.

 • Your HIV test results cannot be shared with the court.